andreashandel/flowdiagramr/auxiliary/Thoughts and ToDo.md

 ******
+2021-04-30

+High:
+- Adjust code such that the last example in the 'modify diagrams' vignette looks good (will also apply to example in 'other diagrams' vignette).
+That means some logic that tries to draw flow arrows between boxes from their closest sides, instead of always leaving on right, entering on left.

+- Add the use_varnames = TRUE setting described in the 'modify diagrams' vignette.
+This should replace the box labels with their full names.
+This might mean the boxes need to be sized in a way that ensures the text fits into them.

+Low:
+- For the above, when adding the variable text, if it is more than one word (.e.g.
+'Asymptomatic Recovered'), could we implement a centered two-line placement of the text?
+Maybe this is more easily done as part of the manual intervention approach by either modifying the input list or directly the code?

+- I think we should maybe change the default settings for make_diagram such that the default already looks rather nice.
+E.g. settings that are more similar to the nice_diagram example on the 'modify diagrams' vignette.

+******
 2021-04-19

 ~~- I tried 2 new models, see 'SIRP_diagram' and 'virus_diagram' code in the testthat folder.
 Both don't quite work.
 The main issue is the logic for some of the flows.
 For the SIRP model, the logic for the q*I term going into P is the problem.
 For the basic virus model, the b*U*V term is the problem.~~